 Virgin Money is the Australian financial services arm of the global Virgin brand.
-With a focus on honesty and offering financial products and services that are easy to understand, Virgin aims to offer its customers a better deal. established in 1970 by Sir Richard Branson, Virgin now operates in more than 50 countries around the world and employs in excess of 50,000 people.
+With a focus on honesty and offering financial products and services that are easy to understand, Virgin aims to offer a better deal.
+Established in 1970 by Sir Richard Branson, Virgin now operates in more than 50 countries around the world and employs in excess of 50,000 people.

 About Virgin Life Insurance

 Virgin Money is an Australian financial services business that aims to provide simple and transparent financial products and services to its customers.
 In addition to life, car, home and contents and travel insurance, it also provides home loans, credit cards and savings and superannuation solutions.
 Virgin Money is part of the global Virgin brand.

 Virgin Life Insurance is issued by TAL Life Limited.
 Australia’s largest life insurance specialist, TAL Life Limited has been providing cover for more than 140 years and insures more than 3.7 million Australians.